4kategreen/blog/source/about/index.md

 * Parenting
 * Movement, after an emergency back surgery and long recovery

-I teach others, I speak, I ask entirely too many questions.
+I teach others, I speak at conferences, I ask entirely too many questions.
 I will push anyone around me to be their best, with a combination of passion, laughter, questions, and high expectations.

 ### Anti-racist and feminist
 My breadth of knowledge shows the importance of a diversity of thought and understanding in becoming a complete person.
 I take that mindset and apply it to those I choose to spend time with.